 Nelson’s team is trying to parse out which forms of adversity seem to be most responsible for the differences in brain activity among the Dhaka children.
 The enhanced electrical signals in EEG tests are strongly linked to increases in inflammatory markers in the blood, which probably reflect greater exposure to gut pathogens.

-If this holds up as more children are tested, it could point to the importance of improving sanitation and reducing gastrointestinal infections.
+If this correlation holds up as more children are tested, it could point to the importance of improving sanitation and reducing gastrointestinal infections.
 Or maternal depression could turn out to be strongly linked to brain development, in which case helping mothers could be just as crucial as making sure their babies have good nutrition.
-“We don’t know the answers yet,” says Nelson.
+“We don’t know the answers yet,” Nelson says.

-The participants tested at 36 months are now around 5 years old, and the team is getting ready to take some follow-up measurements.
-These will give an idea of whether or not the children have continued on the same brain-development trajectory, Nelson says.
-The researchers will also give the five year olds IQ and school-readiness tests to gauge whether the earlier measurements were predictive of school performance.
+The participants tested at 36 months are now around five years old, and the team is getting ready to take some follow-up measurements.
+These results will give an idea of whether or not the children have continued on the same brain-development trajectory, Nelson says.
+The researchers will also give the five-year-olds IQ and school-readiness evaluations to gauge whether the earlier measurements were predictive of school performance.

 One of the challenges of such studies is that researchers are still trying to work out what normal brain development looks like.
 A few years before the Dhaka study began, a team of British and Gambian researchers geared up to do EEG and fNIRS testing on children in rural Gambia during the first two years of life.
 They were also funded by the Gates Foundation.